 How Phalloplasty affects intimacy

 Because a surgically constructed penis does not contain natural erectile tissue, rigidity and penetrative support are not automatic.
-Planning, adaptation, and supportive options may be required, depending on individual needs.
+Planning, adaptation, and supportive options are often required, depending on individual needs.

 Experiences vary widely.
-Some people prioritise appearance, while others focus on penetrative function or sensation.
+Some people prioritise appearance, while others focus on penetrative function or urination.
 Changes in physical sensation are common, and partial or complete loss of sensation can occur depending on nerve outcomes.
-There is no single outcome, and intimacy often evolves over time.
+There is no single result, and intimacy often evolves over time.

 Our penis sleeve design approach